slidevjs/slidev/docs/guide/syntax.md

 Cover Page
 ```

-They will end up being equivalent of the following page:
+They will end up being equivalent to the following page:

 ```md
 ---